Last Updated on June 23, 2019 by Christine Kaaloa

-Top 5 Travel Survival Tips for Traveling to Vietnam (Southeast Asia travel)..
+Top 5 Tips for Traveling Vietnam (Southeast Asia travel)..

-Sorry sorry it happens there it happens there a lot.
+Theft.
+It happens there a lot.
+Even your guesthouses will warn you.
 Focus.
-Know where you’re going.
+Know where you’re going when traveling Vietnam.
 Know what’s around you.
-In the course of around two weeks I met for travelers that had been robbed in various different ways.
+In the course of two weeks I met four travelers that were robbed in different ways:

 I’m going to leave a link right here to my view on travel safety tips for solo travelers.